Burger King Hamburger

 20%

-The summary of calories by nutrient is a rounded estimate based on the nutrition facts label provided by Burger King.
-Calories may vary by location, as a result of how it’s prepared, or due to topping choices.
+The summary of calories by nutrient is a rounded estimate based on the nutrition facts information provided by Burger King fast food restaurant.
+Actual calories may vary a result of how the burger is prepared onsite.

 FITNESS TIME TO BURN 250 CALORIES